eknery/Chamaecrista_biogeography/README.md

     3. `relprob_matrix.xlsx` The relative probability of each geographic state for extant and ancestral species according to the best-fit beogeographic model;
     4. `spp_biogeo_data.xlsx` The species-area matrices for alternative biogeographic regionalizations;
     5. `spp_marker.csv` A matrix with sequenced markers (loci) for each *Chamaecrista* species and allies;

+10. scripts:
+    1. All R scripts used in our study, each with its own commented code lines;